QUBIC VIII: Optical design and performance: Optical combiner

 The cold HWP and polarizer are placed in front of the sky-facing horns.
-A dichroic filter transmits the 150 GHz band and reflects the 200 GHz band onto a separate focal plane.
-Each focal plane is tiled with 1024 NbSi TESs (102 of which are 'dark' pixels), in four quadrants, cooled to 320 mK and read out with time-domain multiplexing \cite{2020.QUBIC.PAPER4}.
+A dichroic filter, placed between the secondary mirror and the focal plane, transmits the 150-GHz band and reflects the 220-GHz band onto a separate focal plane.
+Each focal plane is tiled with 1024 NbSi TESs (32 of which are “dark” pixels that are outside the focal plane and are used for calibration), in four quadrants, cooled to 320~mK and read out with time-domain multiplexing \cite{2020.QUBIC.PAPER4}.